 Except for the occasional buzz of cars near the west end of the lake, you might have little idea that this lake is just 100 yards from the highway.
 Many hikers have said that the most peaceful time is during the evening right before the sun sets over the lake.

 WARNING: This location is not considered a swimming area and would be best if you wore closed-toe shoes and kept shoes on because leeches have been reported.

-Yellowstone National Park, Wyoming4.8 miles S of Yellowstone National Park, Wyoming
+Grant Village, Yellowstone National Park2.8 miles S of Grant Village, Yellowstone National Park